TejasAnvekar/GPr-Net/README.md

 ## Running the code
-This repository contains the code for the analysis experiments of Section `4.1.
-Few-Shot 3D object classification` from the paper
-For the ModelNet40 benchmark and Table 1 (main paper) we use the original [SS-FSL](https://github.com/charusharma1991/SSL_PointClouds) benchmarking.
+This repository contains the code for the analysis experiments of `Section 4.1.
+Few-Shot 3D object classification` from the paper on the ModelNet40 benchmark and Table 1 (main paper) we use the original [SS-FSL](https://github.com/charusharma1991/SSL_PointClouds) benchmarking.

 On ModelNet40, GPr-Net achieves best result for **512** points and poincare manifold on tasks: